How Jack Ma went from English teacher to tech billionaire

 Jack Ma, the rags-to-riches entrepreneur behind Chinese e-commerce giant, Alibaba, plans to hand over the reins at the company he co-founded nearly two-decades ago.

-He's expected to detail succession plans on Monday, his 54th birthday, ushering in a new era for the $420 billion company that has grown from a web page run out of Ma's apartment to a top global tech enterprise.
+He said on Monday, his 54th birthday, that he will step down as executive chairman next year, ushering in a new era for the $420 billion company that has grown from a web page run out of Ma's apartment to a top global tech enterprise.

 Alibaba's empire spans everything from cloud computing and digital banking to online messaging and movie production.